Himiway Big Dog Review: Himiway’s Smaller, Step-Thru Fat Tire Cargo Ebike

 The Himiway Big Dog might be the perfect bike for someone who wants cargo capacity but doesn’t necessarily want a large cargo bike.
 Plus it’s capable with its powerful motor and has a large battery for more adventuring.

-Himiway Big Dog review
+Himiway Big Dog pros and cons

 Electronics (Battery, Motor, Display)